Articles in Featuring Felines are written by

 Not long before sailing, a tiny black-and-white kitten, just a few weeks old, was brought on board.
 Looking at the tiny ball of fluff, the captain Alan Villiers and some crew members felt it would never survive the voyage; Felix, as he was named, had other ideas.
 His principal carers were two cabin boys, the English Graham Nunn and his American cabin-mate the only American aboard Joseph Meany Jr.; they wisely kept Felix out of the way until the ship was at sea, and fed him to start with on condensed milk.
-After a few weeks he had grown apace and was eating just about any rations they gave him, including cooked flying fish!
-The kitten gradually gained his sea legs and before long was able to adjust his little body to the movement of the ship.
+He did have a rough couple of weeks to start with, and his fur became all matted; then one day one of the boys, while taking a bath, decided to give Felix one too!
+Well soaped and scrubbed, this seemed to have the desired effect and he never looked back.
+After a few weeks he had grown apace and was eating just about any rations they gave him, including cooked flying fish, but had a preference for canned fish.
+The kitten gradually gained his sea legs and within about seven weeks was able to adjust his little body to the movement of the ship.
 Then there was no stopping him!

 Upon arrival in Plymouth, MA, the kitten stayed on board, knowing all the hiding places where he could avoid the numerous people who asked after him.
 The Mayflower then sailed to New York, where she docked at a pier that already held many exhibits, and she was opened to the public.
 There was a ticker-tape parade for the crew on Broadway, to which Felix allowed himself to be taken, but on being presented to the Mayor he scratched the dignitary's hand!
 When he started to wander around the pier exhibits, it was decided it was time to find him a home, before someone catnapped him or he was run over.